British Columbia car insurance calculator.

 • Where the car is parked overnight: Ideally, your car is parked overnight in a private garage.
 If the car is parked on the street or in an open-air driveway, it’s at a higher risk of environmental damage and/or theft.

-• The primary use of this vehicle: If you use your car to commute for work, you will pay higher insurance costs than someone who only drives the car occasionally.
+• The primary use of this vehicle: If you use your car to commute for work, you will pay higher insurance costs than someone who drives the car occasionally.

 Driver information